anquanscan/sec-tools/README.md

 [bao-hypervisor](https://github.com/bao-project/bao-hypervisor): Bao, a Lightweight Static Partitioning Hypervisor
 [TireFire](https://github.com/cloudsriseup/TireFire): A modular, menu-driven, cross-platform tool for building customized, time-delayed, distributed security events.
 Easily create custom event chains for Blue Team drills and sensor / alert mapping.
 Red Teams can create decoy incidents, distractions, and lures to support and scale their operations.
 [log-credentials](https://github.com/jomisica/log-credentials): PAM Log Credentials
 [IMAGE-RAT](https://github.com/pro-rat/IMAGE-RAT): Android hacking with Image
+[SecureLoginLab](https://github.com/mihaicerchez/SecureLoginLab): This is an implementation of a login form with a stored password in it's code as a SHA-512 hash that is also SALTed.